matsushita-y/store-js/README.md

 ### Events
 store.js supports events.
 Fake events to be exact.
 There is no way to add an event listener for localstorage to the DOM, so store.js emulates events by checking periodically for new values.
 The default period is 500ms.
-You can set a custom value by setting watcherSpeed in the constructor. (third parameter)
+You can set a custom value by setting watcherSpeed in the constructor (third parameter).
 Keep in mind that checking for new values costs CPU time, so use this setting wisely!

 To add and remove listeners, use addEvent() and removeEvent().